aurollan/Embedded_C_STM32F3/readme_makefile.md

 ##### Why do i have to set all this options ?
 It's called cross-compilation.
-Because we will use arm-gcc to compile an executable for a specific target.
+Because we will use arm-gcc toolchain to compile an executable for a specific target.
-We have to tell gcc information so it can made an appropriate executable.
+We have to tell arm-gcc information so it can made an appropriate executable.

 ### -mthumb
 Mixing ARM and THUMB Instruction Sets.
-In most low-end ARM microcontrollers the 16-bit THUMB instruction set offers both better code density and actually better performance when executed from ROM, even though the 16-bit THUMB instruction set is lesspowerful than the 32-bit ARM instruction set.
-This article shows how touse any combination of ARM and THUMB instruction sets for optimalperformance.
+In most low-end ARM microcontrollers the 16-bit THUMB instruction set offers both better code density and actually better performance when executed from ROM, even though the 16-bit THUMB instruction set is less powerful than the 32-bit ARM instruction set.
+This allows gcc to use any combination of ARM and THUMB instruction sets for optimal performance.

 -mthumb / -marm
 Select between generating code that executes in ARM and Thumb states.
 The